 The lower number of the color temperature spectrum (in LED) ensures a relaxed and warmer illumination environment.
-If you consider upgrading your house’s illuminance status but do not want too harsh and bright LED lights, the 2000 kelvin– 3500 kelvin LED lights are suitable for your needs.
+If you are considering upgrading your house’s illuminance status but do not want too harsh and bright LED lights, the 2000 kelvin– 3500 kelvin LED lights are suitable for your needs.

 A medium range of the color temperature spectrum (in LED) ensures a focused and alert illumination environment.
-Medium range LED light bulbs with a range between 4000 kelvin – 6000 Kelvin are considered the “workhorse” of the LED light bulbs.
+Medium-range LED light bulbs with a range between 4000 kelvin – 6000 Kelvin are considered the “workhorse” of LED light bulbs.
 The lights help to increase productivity in working environments.

 Choosing a high led color temperature bulb

-LED lighting that is close to natural daylight ranges from 6500 Kelvin and up.
-These lights are the brightest, which are bluer in color (like the sky-blue color), and are the best for activities that need attention to detail like jewelry making, carpentry, art (drawing), and more.
+LED light close to natural daylight ranges from 6500 Kelvin and up.
+These lights are the brightest, bluer in color (like the sky-blue color), and best for activities that need attention to detail, like jewelry making, carpentry, art (drawing), and more.

 What Color Temperature Do I Choose?

-A decade ago, options for CCT were less – so it was of minimal significance when purchasing a light bulb.
-The reason for this is that the traditional incandescent (an electric light having a wire filament heated until it glows) and halogen light bulbs (an incandescent electric light consisting of tungsten filament) are warm white.
+A decade ago, options for CCT were lower – so it was of minimal significance when purchasing a light bulb.
+This is because the traditional incandescent (an electric light with a wire filament heated until it glows) and halogen light bulbs (an incandescent electric light consisting of tungsten filament) are warm white.

-However, now there are plenty of options as a range of color temperatures is available to choose from.
-In saying that, when you purchase a compact fluorescent lamp (CFL), linear fluorescent (gas-discharge lamp), or light-emitting diode (LED) light bulb, you have an option to choose the CCT that aligns with the lighting needs of the area or the particular activity.
+However, there are plenty of options as a range of color temperatures is available.
+In saying that, when you purchase a compact fluorescent lamp (CFL), linear fluorescent (gas-discharge lamp), or light-emitting diode (LED) light bulb, you have the option to choose the CCT that aligns with the lighting needs of the area or the particular activity.

 You can buy a warm (yellowish), neutral (between warm and cool white), or cool (bluer) bulb – or if you buy a smart LED (light-emitting diode) light bulb, you can change the CCT (in addition to other features) using a smartphone application.

-Various attributes need to be considered when choosing the suitable color temperature or even RGB color changing.
+Various attributes must be considered when choosing the suitable temperature or even RGB color changing.
 The first factor is the type of room/space you want to place the lighting.
 Secondly, you need to ascertain the main objective of the lighting in that particular room.

 It is also important to first assess the amount of natural lighting already existing in the area, the current space being used, and what kind of ambiance you want to establish with the illuminance.
-For making this selection easier, some important information per color temperature has been discussed below.
-This information ensures that you can make the most appropriate and perfect selection for any bulb or tube lighting.
+To make this selection easier, some important information per color temperature has been discussed below.
+This information ensures you can make the most appropriate and perfect selection for any bulb or tube lighting.

 Less than 2000K

-A very dim light just like the one from the candle.
-It is most suitable for places where low light and ambient illumination are preferred.
-It is rarely used but sometimes most suitable for the right setting
+A very dim light, just like the one from the candle.
+It is most suitable for places with a preference for low light and ambient illumination.
+It is rarely used but is sometimes most suitable for the right setting.